yushundong/Spectral-benchmark/README.md

 # Spectral Benchmark

-This repository holds the code for the ICLR 2025 submission “Graph Neural Networks Are More Than Filters: Revisiting and Benchmarking From a Spectral Perspective”.
+This repository holds the code for the research work “Graph Neural Networks Are More Than Filters: Revisiting and Benchmarking From a Spectral Perspective” published in ICLR 2025.

 To run the code, first set up all the dependencies by running the following command: